zf020114/CHPDet/README.md

 ## Prepare dataset.
     Transform dataset to COCO format

-    1. prepar data as FGSD2021 use the tool labimg2 (https://github.com/chinakook/labelImg2),
+    1. prepare data as FGSD2021 using the tool labimg2 (https://github.com/chinakook/labelImg2),
     Here, we give an example for image and annotation in ./Figs/

     2. crop data to fixed size using ./src/0data_crop.py.